Using the H5P Interactive Video Tool

 Interactive videos in H5P can contain text, images, navigation buttons, questions, and much more.
 You can choose to pause the video when an interaction appears, skip to another point (timecode) in the video depending on a question's answer, or have buttons that are optional and pop up with extra information while the video is playing, with no interruption to the video.

-3. Set a Display time that determines when, and how long, the interaction will appear.
-This will automatically show the timecode of where you have navigated to in the video, and last for ten seconds.
+3. Set a Display time that determines when, and how long the interaction will appear.
+This will automatically show the timecode of where you have navigated to within the video, and last for ten seconds.
+Click in the box to edit the time.

 4. Choose whether you want the interaction to display as a Button or a Poster.
 A button needs to be clicked before the text (or other interaction) can be viewed, but a poster is already expanded and appears as an overlay on the video at the specified time.